-Cascais is a coastal resort town located 34km / 21mi west of Lisbon, about half an hour from Lisbon.
+Cascais is a coastal resort town located 34km / 21mi west of Lisbon, about half an hour from the Portuguese capital.

 A former fishing village, Cascais is today a popular tourist destination with several beaches to explore, a marina, a harbour seafront, historic buildings, and a 9km / 6mi shoreline path from Cascais to Guincho Beach, great for cycling and running.

-Take the suburban train from Cais do Sodré train station, which is connected to the metro.
-Get off at the last stop, Cascais.
-The village is just outside the station building.
+Take the suburban train from Cais do Sodré train station, which is connected to the metro (green line).
+Get off at the last stop, Cascais Station.
+The town is just outside the station building.
 Use the Viva Viagem card.

 Trains leave every ten or twenty minutes during the day.
 The journey takes about 30 minutes along the coastline.
 There are no reserved seats on any suburban train from Lisbon to Cascais, and tickets cannot be bought online.

-It’s a 30 minute drive along the coastal road Avenida da Marginal – EN6.
+It’s a 30-minute drive along the scenic coastal road Avenida da Marginal – EN6.
 An alternative is to take the toll road A5 (faster but no sea views).
 There are parking meters in Cascais town centre, but with only a limited number of parking spaces available.
-You should use one of the public car parks that offer hourly parking.
+You can use instead one of the public car parks that offer hourly parking.

 38º 41′ 52 N 9° 25′ 17 W